Lytro/windows_cookbook_warnings/README.md

 ## What happens:
 1. runner.converge is called before the first test and everything is fine.
-2. runner.converge is called before the second test and a shit-ton of warnings are spit out by Ruby.
+2. runner.converge is called before the second test and a shit-ton of warnings are spit out by Ruby because constants are being redefined.

 ## Steps to reproduce the warnings:
 ```bash